crossplane/upjet/docs/configuring-a-resource.md

 - Terraform resource can be imported with `name`, i.e. `id`=`name`

 [aws_iam_user] is a good example here.
-In this case, we can just use the [NameAsIdentifier] config of Terrajet as follows:
+In this case, we can just use the [NameAsIdentifier] config of Upjet as follows:

 ```go
 import (